genesis-community/blacksmith-genesis-kit/MANUAL.md

   - `vsphere_clusters` - A YAML list of vSphere cluster names where Blacksmith will deploy service VMs.

+- `external-bosh` (IaaS substitute) - Deploy the on-demand services to an existing bosh director.
+You will need to provide all of the information Blacksmith needs to contact bosh director for deployments orchestration purposes.

+  Activating this feature also activates the following parameters:

+  - `external_bosh.address` - The IP address of the external BOSH director to deploy to.

+  - `external_bosh.cacert` - The CA certificate of the external BOSH director.

+  - `external_bosh.username` - The username to authenticate with the external bosh director.
+This user must have permissions to manage its deployments, upload releases and stemcells.

+  - `external_bosh.password` - The password for the above user to authenticate against the external bosh director.

 - `postgresql` (Blacksmit Forge) - Enables the Blacksmith Service Broker to deploy PostgreSQL database services.